EasyCodingTutorial/watchEcomm/README.md

 If you find any new issues or want to help me complete the missing features, kindly inform me at **ecoding45@gmail.com**.
 Let’s collaborate to make this project better!

-## Getting Started
+## Installation
-Follow these steps to get the project up and running on your local machine:
+To get this project up and running on your local machine, follow the steps below:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.